 We have made a lot of progress in transforming our yard.
 We started with removing English ivy and arborvitae, and by Fall 2008, we finally had also removed all of the grass, mostly by sheet-mulching.
-We now have over 100 species of plants, focusing on Willamette Valley natives, plants that attract beneficial insects, edibles, flowers, Our yard has been a Gold level Certified Backyard Habitat since July 2011.
+We now have over 100 species of plants, focusing on Willamette Valley natives, plants that attract beneficial insects, and some edibles.
+Our yard has been a Gold level Certified Backyard Habitat since July 2011.

 The shady part is the mostly-native area, complete with a constructed dry creek bed which handles overflow from some of our rain barrels in Winter.
 We now have ten rain barrels scattered all around the house!